-IV: Administer by intermittent infusion over 20 to 60 minutes; higher doses are generally administered over 60 minutes (Aminimanizani 2002; Demsczar 1997).
+IV: Administer by intermittent infusion over 20 to 60 minutes; higher doses are generally administered over 60 minutes (Aminimanizani 2002; Demczar 1997).
 Flush line with saline before and after administration.

 May require supplementation of calcium, magnesium, potassium.

-Stable at room temperature both as the clear, colorless solution and as the dry powder.
+Store intact vials at 20ºC to 25ºC (68ºF to 77ºF).
 Reconstituted solutions remain stable for 24 hours at room temperature and 96 hours when refrigerated.

 Amphotericin B: May enhance the nephrotoxic effect of Aminoglycosides.
 Monitor therapy

 Arbekacin: May enhance the nephrotoxic effect of Aminoglycosides.
 Arbekacin may enhance the ototoxic effect of Aminoglycosides.
 Monitor therapy

 Ataluren: May enhance the adverse/toxic effect of Aminoglycosides.
 Specifically, an increased risk of nephrotoxicity may occur with the concomitant use of ataluren and aminoglycosides.
 Avoid combination

 BCG (Intravesical): Antibiotics may diminish the therapeutic effect of BCG (Intravesical).
 Avoid combination